 You then have four viewing options:

-- Split View—shows the original image on the left and the scaled version on the right, with a dividing line you can play around with.
+- Split View: This shows the original image on the left and the scaled version on the right.
+And there is a dividing line you can play around with.

-- Comparison View—shows the output from four different models in four window panes.
+- Comparison View: This shows the output from four different models in four window panes.

-Comparison View is probably the most useful because you can simultaneously see the effect of four artificial intelligence models.
+The Comparison View is probably the most useful.
+You can simultaneously see the effect of four artificial intelligence models.

-If you want to check out a different model, you can choose it by clicking on the relevant button.
-This replaces the existing model with the new one, so selecting the “worst” model of the four before changing it is a good idea.
+If you want to check out a different model, you can choose it by clicking the relevant button.
+This replaces the existing model with the new one.
+So selecting the “worst” model of the four before changing it is a good idea.

-Finally, a zoom button offers “zoom to fit,” 50%, 100%, 200%, and 400% presets (with keyboard shortcuts).
+Finally, a zoom button offers “zoom to fit” 50, 100, 200, and 400% presets.
+(And it has keyboard shortcuts).
 You can also use the slider provided or enter a value in the text box.

-Bulk editing can save a lot of time, but you need to be careful.
+Bulk processing can save a lot of time.
+But you need to be careful.
 It’s tempting to be lazy and let the program decide which settings to use.
-But that may come at the expense of image quality, making it a false economy.
+But this may come at the expense of image quality, making it a false economy.

 Here’s a before and after 2x enlargement with retained details and resolution.

-You’re limited to 5 free files, though.
-So you’ll need to pay after that.
-The pro software (the monthly and yearly subscription) is much faster than the web-based version.
+You’re limited to five free files, though.
+So you need to pay after that.
+The pro software (monthly and yearly subscription) is much faster than the web-based version.
 But it lacks editing tools such as filters and only supports a limited number of export formats.

 AI Enlarge PhotoLabs is a fully automated solution from Pixbim.
 It also uses artificial intelligence to enlarge images.
 But it only offers 2x and 4x enlargement.
 They offer a free trial followed by a one-time fee.

-Our Topaz Gigapixel AI review shows that this software is excellent for hobbyists and professional photographers alike.
-It’s beneficial if you want to produce large prints or have a lot of old, low-resolution photos you want to put up on your wall.
+Our Topaz Gigapixel AI review shows this software is excellent for hobbyists and professional photographers.
+It’s beneficial if you want to produce large prints.
+Or maybe you have lots of old, low-resolution photos to put on your wall.

 Introduced in version 6.1, the new Face Recovery toggle switch makes it especially useful for old family photos.
-You can adjust the effect to taste, and it gives you so many more options when it comes to “rescuing” souvenirs of days gone by.
+You can adjust the effect to taste.
+And it gives you so many more options for “rescuing” souvenirs of days gone by.

-Gigapixel AI has an easy-to-use front end with built-in sharpening and noise reduction.
+Gigapixel AI has an easy-to-use front end with built-in sharpening and noise reduction and a tool to fix compression issues.
 It’s among the best of the enlargement programs on the market!

-Like Sharpen and DeNoise, it has a habit of occasionally producing ugly artifacts.
-So you do have to watch out for those—especially if you’re creating something for a client!
-But if you are interested in trying Topaz Gigapixel AI, remember to take advantage of Topaz’s free trial.
-And if you opt for buying, don’t forget to use our promo code EXPHOTO15 to save 15% on any Topaz products.
+But if you want to try Topaz Gigapixel AI, remember to take advantage of Topaz’s free trial.
+And if you opt to buy, don’t forget to use our promo code EXPHOTO15 to save 15% on any Topaz products.